shopware/docs/guides/hosting/infrastructure/message-queue.md

 #### Admin worker

-If you have configured the cli-worker, you should turn off the admin worker in the shopware configuration file//todoh9.
+If you have configured the cli-worker, you should turn off the admin worker in the Shopware configuration file.
 Therefore, create or edit the configuration `shopware.yaml`.

 ```yaml
 # config/packages/shopware.yaml